Skip to content

 print("Blocks:", list(frame.to_dict()["blocks"].keys()))

-print("Box:", frame.metadata["box"])
+print("Box:", frame.box)

-3. Topology: derived interactions from bonds¶
+3. Topology: derived interactions from bonds

-- what angles/dihedrals exist given the bond graph?
+Topology answers questions like: - what is connected to what? - what angles/dihedrals exist given the bond graph? - what paths/rings/components exist?

 Important: MolPy treats many interactions as derived rather than manually stored.
-In practice:
+In practice: 1) you define atoms + bonds 2) topology derives higher-order interactions (angles/dihedrals) 3) when bonds change, you derive again

 This is why the Quickstart doesn't teach "loop over angles and manually manage them": that's a maintenance trap.